 - Watch closely for various road hazards like oil patches, debris, puddles, potholes, or anything else that could cause you to lose control of the motorcycle;

 - Scan ahead and watch for vehicles who may make a sudden move due to stopped traffic, a hazard, or an accident up ahead.

 Be cautious when purchasing motorcycle insurance, as some companies who pitch “motorcycle coverage” don’t include some of the most important coverages for riders.
 According to an NBC News 4 report, companies are stripping out important coverage to keep the premiums more in line with that of an automobile.
 This is at the sacrifice of valuable coverage like UIM, or underinsured motorist coverage, which kicks in when the at-fault vehicle driver doesn’t have enough coverage to pay for your injuries.
 If you have any concerns, contact a reputable insurance agent or a South Carolina personal injury attorney who is familiar with unscrupulous insurance tactics.

 What to Do if You’re in a Motorcycle Accident

-In the event you’re in an accident on your motorcycle that was someone else’s fault, contact the Elrod Pope Law Firm.
+In the event you’re in an accident on your motorcycle that was someone else’s fault, contact the Elrod Pope Accident & Injury Attorneys.
 Let our skilled team of South Carolina motorcycle accident attorneys handle your injury claim and ensure that the negligent party is held responsible for your physical damages and bodily injuries.